Why Creative Ecosystems Matter More Than Personal Brands

-The longer I’m outside, the clearer it becomes: nature has never worked like the business models we’ve inherited.
-Nature moves on relationships, reciprocity, seasonality, interdependence, slowness, and diversity.
-It made me question something I had assumed for years:
+The longer I’m outside, the clearer it becomes: nature has never worked the way modern business culture tells us to work.
+Nature moves through relationship, reciprocity, seasonality, interdependence, slowness, and diversity.
+And witnessing that up close made me question something I had assumed for years:

-What if we’re not meant to build empires?
+What if we’re not meant to build personal brands as empires?

 We see the consequences everywhere: